HPSCIL/cuESTARFM/README.md

 +	Intakes any number of pairs of Landsat-MODIS images as the input
 + Outputs any number of prediction images
 + Supports a wide range of image formats (see http://gdal.org/formats_list.html)
-+ Includes a Windows version and a Linux/Unix version
++ Supports both Windows and Linux/Unix operating systems

 References
 ========
-+ Gao, F., Masek, J., Schwaller, M., and Hall, F. On the Blending of the Landsat and MODIS Surface Reflectance: Predict Daily Landsat Surface Reflectance, IEEE Transactions on Geoscience and Remote Sensing.
++ Gao, F.; Masek, J.; Schwaller, M. and Hall, F. On the Blending of the Landsat and MODIS Surface Reflectance: Predict Daily Landsat Surface Reflectance, IEEE Transactions on Geoscience and Remote Sensing.
 2006, 44(8):2207-2218.
-+ Zhu, X., Chen, J., Gao, F., Chen, X. and Masek, J. An enhanced spatial and temporal adaptive reflectance fusion model for complex heterogeneous regions, Remote Sensing of Environment, 2010, 114(11): 2610–2623.
++ Zhu, X.; Chen, J.; Gao, F.; Chen, X. and Masek, J. An enhanced spatial and temporal adaptive reflectance fusion model for complex heterogeneous regions, Remote Sensing of Environment, 2010, 114(11): 2610–2623.

 To Cite cuESTARFM in Publications
 ========